-- 4.4.2.5.
+- 4.4.2.3.
+The Air-Moving Fan shall be turned off and the Dwelling Unit returned to its as-found condition. - 4.4.2.4.
+The airflow at each pressure station shall be corrected for altitude and temperature to determine the corrected airflow using the calculations in Section 9 of ASTM E77922. - 4.4.2.5.
 The corrected airflow (Q) and the induced enclosure pressure difference measured at each pressure station (dP) shall be used in a log-linearized regression of the form $Q = C(dP)^n$ to calculate^{23,24} C and n. - 4.4.2.6.
 The Effective Leakage Area (ELA) shall be calculated using Equation 3: